 - What happens if the weather is bad?

-RED FLAG: If you do not receive an immediate “YES” to your question as to whether a moving company performs a criminal background check and drug screening on their movers do not do business with that company.
+RED FLAG: If you do not receive an immediate “YES” to your question as to whether a moving company performs a criminal background check and drug screening on their movers, do not do business with them.

 - Did the moving company representative arrive on time?